Office Timeline – free timeline maker

 Below or next to your roadmap, note critical dates:

 Executives skim.
 They allocate 30 seconds to your roadmap.
-Here's how to make it count:
+Clarity is what makes those seconds count.

 The Rule of Five:

-White space is your friend: Don't fill every cell.
+White space signals control.
+Don't fill every cell.
 Leave room to breathe.
-A cluttered roadmap looks chaotic and uncontrolled.
+A cluttered roadmap looks chaotic and undermines confidence.

-One message per visual: What's the one thing you want them to understand?
-Is it "We're on track," "We're at risk," or "Here's our delivery timeline"?
+One message per visual.
+What's the one thing you want stakeholders to understand?
+"We're on track."
+"We're at risk."
+"Here's the delivery timeline."
 Make that clear in the title and color scheme.

-Hierarchy: Make the critical path (the phases that determine overall timeline) stand out.
-Make supporting phases less prominent (lighter colors).
+Hierarchy creates focus.
+Make the critical path (the phases that determine overall timeline) stand out visually.
+Make supporting phases less prominent with lighter colors.

 When to use a roadmap vs. a Gantt chart

-Both are timelines, but they serve different purposes:
+Both are timelines, but they give clarity to different audiences.

 Use a roadmap when: